*Updated July 15, 2022*

-At Microsoft Ignite we announced the Bing Maps Distance Matrix API solution, a service that provides travel time and distances for a set of origins and destinations.
-Today, we are happy to announce that it is now available!
+At Microsoft Ignite we announced the Bing Maps Distance Matrix API solution, a service that provides travel time and distances to and from a set of origins and destinations.
+We are happy to announce that it is now available for general use!

 Looking to develop a solution for a Travelling Salesman Problem (TSP) or Vehicle Routing Problem (VRP)?
 The Bing Maps Distance Matrix API service assists in calculating travel time and distances in many-to-many scenarios with an optional travel-time histogram.
 The Distance Matrix API can help answer questions as varied as where a commercial bakery should open their next location to optimize daily deliveries or helping a school district select the optimal pick up locations for their fleet of school buses.

 How it works

 The Bing Maps Distance Matrix API calculates the distances and times based on the routes calculated by the Bing Maps Route API.
 Times are based on predictive traffic information, depending on the start time specified in the request.
 Bing Maps API’s distance matrices to and from locations are calculated for different modes of transportation, such as driving, walking and public transit routes.

 As addition to being used as a distance calculator, this API can also be used to generate an optional histogram of travel times over a period of time with a set interval.
 These calculations take into consideration the predicted traffic at those times

 Below is a screenshot from our travelling salesman demo, including the travel-time histogram:

 Bing Maps API’s distance matrices to and from multiple locations are used in several applications.
 Some common examples include: